Shubhra-Awasthi/energi_x/README.md

 ## 🚀 Deployment

 The project is configured for deployment on Vercel.
+The live version is available at [https://energix-y57x.vercel.app/](https://energix-y57x.vercel.app/).

+To deploy your own instance:
+1. Fork this repository
-Simply push to your repository and Vercel will automatically deploy your application.
+2. Connect your repository to Vercel
+3. Configure your environment variables
+4. Deploy!

 ## 📄 License